MJ-AHMAD/MJ-AHMAD-Insights/Docs.md

     - Scholarships and financial assistance for meritorious and financially disadvantaged students.
     - Removing financial barriers to access education.

-### Vision for the Future
+### Our Future Vision

 **"Together Towards a Brighter Future"** – TRUSTED-ALLY believes that a better and enlightened society can be built through education.
 TRUSTED-ALLY dedicates all its resources and activities to achieving this goal.

 ### Our Opportunity and Responsibility